JosephMumo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to show words without bin
+script to show letters only